NHSDigital/communications-manager-api/specification/documentation/GetMessageResponses.md

 Use this endpoint to retrieve recipient responses associated with a specific message.

+Recipient responses are the keyword answers selected by a recipient for a message sent through the NHS App.
+For more information, see the [recipient response callback](#post-/-client-provided-recipient-response-URI-).

 Responses are available for retrieval for up to 9 months after the message was sent.

 ### Response structure

-A successful response returns a flat JSON array of response items.
+A successful response returns an array of response items.

 Each item includes: